TrevellineLab/OvoEasy/README.md

 ### This branch: `main` — Birdatron 9000

-`main` documents the **Birdatron 9000**, the previous-generation incubator that is the subject of the **first publication** in the series.
-It contains a single
+`main` documents the **Birdatron 9000**, the previous-generation incubator that is the subject of the **first publication** in the series: "Gut microbiota promote early-life digestive function in songbirds" by Trevelline et al. It contains a single
 component:

 | Component | Repository | Description |